 The choir has managed to fill the gap between countries by joining the Old Mutual/Telkom National Choir Festivals held each year in the Republic of South Africa.
 It has managed to participate in the Northern Province regional competition since 1995 consecutively until now.
 In 2001 the choir won the overall position and proceeded to the finals held in Cape Town South Africa.
 In 2002 it took overall second position in the same competition and also produced its first choral album called Mavambo (The beginning) on a cassette and has since recorded the second album called Chimuaela iVangeli in 2000.

 Chitungwiza harmony singers ventured into collaborations with a number of famous Zimbabwean Artists which include Albert Nyathi the Poet and performed as backing vocalist for Rockford ‘Roki’ Josphat (Ichanaya ) official Video.
 The choir also performed on international stages at Edinburgh Fringe Festival in Scotland 2005.
-The Chitungwiza Harmony Singers has been recognized for its excellence in choral music by the Gonzaga University Choir USA, and together they held a joint concert early this year at the National Art Gallery of Zimbabwe.
+The Chitungwiza Harmony Singers has been recognized for its excellence in choral music by the Gonzaga University Choir USA, and together they held a joint concert in 2017 at the National Art Gallery of Zimbabwe.